 - 1. Students who have a deficiency in a subject area will be required to attend weekly until the deficiency is remedied. - 2.
 Students who owe homework assignments will be required to attend until all work is caught up. - 3.
+Students that do not turn in homework on the day that it is due will have to stay after school that day to complete the assignment(s).
+Any student staying after school to complete work will not be eligible for after school activities for that day.
+After school activities includes all extracurricular activities. - 4.
 Students who are requesting tutoring but do not meet criteria 1&2 will be permitted to join the program if space is available.